alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf bind-service APPLICATION SERVICE_NAME
     ```

-    where `APPLICATION` is the name of a deployed instance of your application (exactly as specified in your manifest or push command) and `SERVICE_NAME` is a unique descriptive name for this service instance.
+    where `APPLICATION` is the name of a deployed instance of your application (exactly as specified in your app's `manifest.yml` file or push command) and `SERVICE_NAME` is a unique descriptive name for this service instance.
 For example:

     ```
     cf bind-service my-app my-ms-service